 Listed below are the world record trout caught by fishermen just like you.
 This data comes directly from the IGFA (International Game Fish Association).
-These type of fishing records don’t change often and we do try to keep this section updated.
-To see if one of the below trout records were broken you should visit the IGFA website, below we’ve provided a link to it in the bottom section called Additional Resources for Trout Fishing.
+These types of fishing records don’t change often.
+To see if one of the below trout records were broken you should visit the IGFA website, below we’ve provided a link to it in additional resources.
 Hopefully one day we’ll see your name listed below for a record trout!

 Llyod Bull caught a lake trout (salvelinus namaycush) in Great Bear Lake located in Canada on August 19th, 1995 that weighed 32.65 kg (72 lbs.
 0 oz.)

 Sean Konrad caught a rainbow trout (onocorhynchus mykiss) in Lake Diefenbaker located in Canada on September 5th, 2009 that weighed 21.77 kg (48 lbs.
 0 oz.